DIY Vertical Herb Garden Ideas For Small Urban Apartments

 Common Challenges and How to Handle Them

-- Light Troubles: Not enough sunlight is probably the most common issue in apartment gardens.
+• Light Troubles: Not enough sunlight is probably the most common issue in apartment gardens.
 If your herbs get leggy or pale, consider an affordable LED grow light.
-Place it about 6 to 12 inches above the herbs and run it around 12 to 14 hours a day.
+Place it 6 to 12 inches above the herbs and run it for 12 to 14 hours per day.

-- Humidity: City apartments can be super dry, especially with heaters running.
+• Humidity: City apartments can be super dry, especially with heaters running.
 Mist your herbs every couple of days, or set a shallow tray of water nearby.
 Some people even use small room humidifiers just for their plants.
-You can also group pots together; when plants are close, they share humidity, which helps them stay perky.
+You can also group pots; when plants are close, they share humidity, which helps them stay perky.

 Light Troubles

 Bright indirect sun works for most herbs, but if your apartment faces north, you’ll likely need a grow light.
-I like clipon grow lights since they take up almost no space and adjust easily as your garden grows.
-If you’re feeling ambitious, some DIYers build shelves fitted with LED strips to maximize light and shelf space at once.
+I prefer clip-on grow lights because they take up minimal space and adjust easily as your garden grows.
+If you’re feeling ambitious, some DIYers build shelves fitted with LED strips to maximize both light and shelf space.

 Humidity

-Dry indoor air can stunt herb growth and make leaves brown on the edges.
-Running a humidifier for a couple hours near your plants can fix this, or you can cluster your herbs closer together so that they share a bit of humidity.
+Dry indoor air can stunt plant growth and cause leaves to brown along the edges.
+Running a humidifier for a couple of hours near your plants can help, or you can cluster your herbs closer together so they share some humidity.
 Even placing your herbs above a kitchen sink can offer a bit of extra moisture throughout the day.

 Pests and Overcrowding

 Sometimes pests sneak in when you bring home new plants.
-I check new herbs carefully before adding them to my setup, and always rinse leaves every so often to keep dust and bugs away.
+I carefully check new herbs before adding them to my setup and rinse the leaves periodically to keep dust and bugs away.
 Overcrowding also stresses herbs, so if you notice yellowing leaves or stunted growth, thin your collection or repot herbs into slightly larger containers.

 Smart Upgrades and Extra Touches